onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - AUTOMATION_COMPOSITION_DEPLOY: a message received from clamp-acm runtime server for a clamp-acm deploy with clamp-acm instances
 - PARTICIPANT_PRIME: a message received from clamp-acm runtime server for a participant update with tosca definitions of clamp-acm
 - PARTICIPANT_STATUS_REQ: A status request received from clamp-acm runtime server to send an immediate ParticipantStatus from all participants
+- PROPERTIES_UPDATE: a message received from clamp-acm runtime server for updating the Ac instance property values

 Outbound messages
 -----------------